chriskarydis/Psychometric_IQ_Team_Formation/README.md

   -Despoina Mouratidi
 # How to Contribute to the Project
 You can easily contribute to the project by implementing any of the features suggested above or whatever you want and makes the app better.
+# Βibliography
+The biggest part of the project is written by us.
+Also we found things at GitHub, StackOverFlow, W3schools, GeeksforGeeks and ChatGPT, and then we edited them in order to be used in our app.
+At the IQ games the tower of Hanoi mini game has been taken from another user of github and the url is: https://github.com/pmellingimenes/TowerHanoi4Python .
+Also, at the psychometric test the inspiration and the format of the questions was taken from this example website test: https://www.actioned.com/team-member-quiz/.
+In addition, the way how the role of the user is decided, came up through this pdf file http://www.nursingleadership.org.uk/pubs/BusynurseTeamRoles.pdf .
 # Thanks for reading till now
 Hope you enjoy the app!!!